DOI-ONRR/blog-nrrd/src/pages/agile-methodology/index.md

  - To read about the team’s best practices for working as an efficient and high-performing remote team read the following:  [Working as a distributed team](https://github.com/ONRR/nrrd/wiki/Basics-for-making-distributed-work-work)

- - To read about the team’s Agile Project Management meeting cadence look towards the bottom of this page:  [Joining the team](https://github.com/ONRR/nrrd/wiki/Joining-the-Natural-Resources-Revenue-Data-project-team)
+ - To read about the team’s agile project management meeting cadence look towards the bottom of this page:  [Joining the team](https://github.com/ONRR/nrrd/wiki/Joining-the-Natural-Resources-Revenue-Data-project-team)